laminlabs/lamin-blog/docs/methyldata.md

 - **Beta values** — wide-format methylation matrices with one column per CpG site (~49k probes)
 - **Processed values** — long-format methylation matrices with a `data` column with lists of beta values per sample

+## Acknowledgements

+We thank Albert Ying, the author of MethylGPT, for feedback on this post.

 ## Author contributions

 Altana harmonized sample metadata for LaminDB, generated the wide beta tables, and developed the example notebook.